davidski/applied_predictive_modeling/README.md

 Applied Predictive Modeling Notes
 ================

-## Applied Predictive Modeling Notes
+Working notes for the `compute` and `exercises` sections of Kuhn & Johnson’s Applied Predictive Modeling text.
+Where practical, examples are converted to `tidyverse` versions.

-Working notes for the `compute` sections of Kuhn & Johnson’s Applied Predictive Modeling text.
+This is a companion to an internal bookclub on the topic.